Finding Lower Back Pain Relief

 The Hamstring Floor Stretch

-Hamstring flexibility plays a significant role for the health of not just only the hips and knees, but also the back.
+Hamstring flexibility plays a significant role in the health of not just only the hips and knees, but also the back.

 In order to do this exercise, you will need to lie down on your back.
 Bend your left knee and press the left foot against the floor.
 Place your hands on the back of the legs, immediately below the knees.
 Now lift the other leg up in the air as high as possible.
 Hold this position for 30 seconds and return to the previous position.